melli79/melli79.github.io/post/02peifandsmurfs/index.md

 ```

 `while <condition>:` means that the `condition` (条件) is tested (试试).
 When it is fulfilled (true, 真), the indented code is executed.
 Then the condition is tested again, and so on, until the condition is no longer true (while -- 当……时. means also as long as).
 This is called a while loop (while循环).
-The difference to a for loop is that we do not know how many time we need to repeat, but instead we can test whether we should repeat.
+The difference to a for loop is that we do not know how many times we need to repeat, but instead we can test whether we should repeat.
 In a for loop we need to know from the beginning how many times we want to repeat.

 `suffix += "-smurf"` means that we append (追加) "-smurf" once.
 After the first pass, `n` is smaller by a factor of 4 and `suffix == "smurf-smurf"`.
 Suffix (后缀) means an ending, the opposite would be a prefix (前缀).